8mind/midiGEN/README.md

 The goal is to train the decoder on the Lakh MIDI dataset (178,000 songs) and then generate music with the best model.

-NOTE: the files `model.py`, `configurator.py` are taken VERBATIM from <https://github.com/karpathy/nanoGPT/tree/master>. `train.py` is also verbatim from `karpathy/nanoGPT` but for two lines: line 263 and 276.
+NOTE: the files `model.py`, `configurator.py` are taken VERBATIM from <https://github.com/karpathy/nanoGPT/tree/master>. `train.py` is also taken verbatim from `karpathy/nanoGPT` but for two lines: line 263 and 276.

-OTHER NOTES: Miscellaneous but useful stuff is stored in `miscellaneous.py`.
+OTHER NOTES: miscellaneous but useful stuff is stored in `miscellaneous.py`.

 Get started: